Homemade Cinnamon Applesauce

 • Lemon – For some freshness.

-• Cinnamon – Start with a couple of teaspoons and add more as desired.
+• Ground Cinnamon – Start with a couple of teaspoons and add more as desired.
+Cinnamon always adds the best flavor to anything apple.

 Step 1

 Prep apples.
-Ue a sharp knife to cut the apples in fourths.
+Use a sharp knife to cut the apples in fourths.
 Then use a paring knife to peel the skins and remove the core.
 If you have an apple peeler/corer, use that!

 Step 2

 Cook apples.
 Place the apples in a stock pot and add the lemon juice and water.
-Cook on medium heat until the apples are tender and partially broken down.
-Remove from heat.
+Cook on medium heat until the apples are tender and partially broken down, using a wooden spoon to stir frequently.
+Cooking time will vary.
+Remove cooked apples from heat.

 Step 3

 Add sugar and cinnamon.
-Then add the sugar and cinnamon and stir to combine.
+Then add the sugar and cinnamon and stir to combine well.

 Step 4

 Serve.
+Pour hot applesauce into a serving dish.
 Serve warm, if possible, or store in the refrigerator for later.

 A stock pot of just cooked homemade cinnamon applesauce.